auxesis/cucumber-nagios/README.md

 Using the Steps in another Cucumber suite
 =========================================

-If you want to use the steps defined in cucumber-nagios elsewhere, you can require the steps in `features/support/env` like so:
+If you want to use the steps shipped with cucumber-nagios elsewhere, you can require them by adding the following line to `features/support/env.rb` like so:

-    # All
     require 'cucumber/nagios/steps'

-    # Or one by one
+Or just require the steps you care about:

     require 'cucumber/nagios/steps/ssh'
     require 'cucumber/nagios/steps/ping'

 Using the Formatter in another Cucumber suite
 =============================================

+Once installed as a gem, the `cucumber-nagios` formatter is available in any other Cucumber test suite:

     cucumber --format Cucumber::Formatter::Nagios features/foo.feature

 Version control
 ===============

-It's highly recommend that you store your cucumber-nagios projects in a version control system!
+It's _strongly_ recommend that you store your cucumber-nagios projects in a version control system!

 To get up and running with git: